palonso/manymusic-mtg-jamendo/README.md

 2. Create and activate a virtual env: `python3 -m venv venv && source venv/bin/activate`

-3. Install the Python dependencies: `pip install -r requirements.py`
+3. Install the Python dependencies: `pip install -r requirements.txt`

-## Usarge
+## Generation of the ManyMusic song pre-selectiion

 1. Copy the data into `data/`.
 The required files are: `mtg-jamendo-predictions-algos.pk`, `mtg-jamendo-predictions-av.pk`, ` mtg-jamendo-predictions.tsv`, and the timewise `predictions/`.